-Receivable from PAGCOR pertains to the outstanding balance of the Group's revenue share in gaming operations after deducting the players' winnings and prizes, the taxes that may be imposed on these winnings/prizes, franchise tax, and applicable subsidies and rebates, which shall be remitted to the Group within 15 days of the following month.
+Receivable from PAGCOR pertains to the outstanding balance of Parent Company's revenue share in gaming operations after deducting the players' winnings and prizes, the taxes that may be imposed on these winnings/prizes, franchise tax, and applicable subsidies and rebates, which shall be remitted to the Parent Company within 15 days of the following month.

-Advances to contractors and suppliers are noninterest-bearing downpayments which are applied against final billings by the contractors and suppliers.
+Advances to contractors and suppliers are noninterest-bearing down payments which are applied against final billings by the contractors and suppliers.

-Advances to employees are noninterest-bearing loans and are due and demandable (see Note 20).
+Advances to related parties and employees are noninterest-bearing loans and are due and demandable (see Note 20).